Helium Number Of Protons Neutrons And Electrons

 Helium, symbolized as He and bearing the atomic number 2, is a noble gas, renowned for its inert nature.
 Its position in the periodic table, gracing the upper right corner, hints at its exceptional stability.
 This stability arises from its complete electron shell, a characteristic that sets it apart from many other elements eager to form chemical bonds.

-The journey to understanding helium's atomic structure began in the early 20th century with groundbreaking discoveries in physics.
-Ernest Rutherford's gold foil experiment revealed the existence of the atomic nucleus, a dense, positively charged core containing protons and neutrons.
+The journey to understanding helium's atomic structure began in the early 20th century with significant discoveries in physics.
+Consider this: ernest Rutherford's gold foil experiment revealed the existence of the atomic nucleus, a dense, positively charged core containing protons and neutrons.
 Meanwhile, Niels Bohr proposed his model of the atom, where electrons orbit the nucleus in specific energy levels or shells.
 These models provided the framework for understanding how the number of protons, neutrons, and electrons dictates an element's properties.

 Comprehensive Overview